devskrate/devskrate/_posts/1996-06-16-moto-one-fusion-specs-price.md

 layout: post
 title:  "Moto One Fusion Launched in India Starting at 16,999"
 author: mohit
-categories: [Tech]
+categories: [Tech, Android]
-image: assets/images/samsung/samsung-galaxy-bts-edition-banner-image.jpg
+image: assets/images/moto/moto-fusion-plus-blog.png
-tags: [Moto, SmartPhone, ]
+tags: [Moto, Specs, ]
 ---
 Moto after being acquired by Lenovo has not been able to release a good mid-range smartphone but this phone might be the one to change this.
 Let's see what this phone has offer.